LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                1 2 3          j k l          b j n

 In aiming mode, the same keys (and mouse) move the x-hair (aiming crosshair).
-Press 'KP_5' ('5' on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
-Press 'C-KP_5' (the same key with Control) to wait 0.1 of a turn, without bracing and 'S-KP_5' (with Shift) to yell/yawn, taunting and waking up enemies/yourself.
+Press `KP_5` (`5` on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
+Press `C-KP_5` (the same key with Control) to wait 0.1 of a turn, without bracing and `S-KP_5` (with Shift) to yell/yawn, taunting and waking up enemies/yourself.
 You displace enemies by running into them with Shift/Control or RMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
-The best attack weapon is automatically chosen from your equipment and from among your body parts.
+The best melee weapon is automatically chosen from your equipment and from among your body parts.

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.
 You can also play the game exclusively with a mouse, or both mouse and keyboard.
-See the ending help screens for mouse commands.
+(See the ending help screens for mouse commands.)
 Lastly, you can select a command with arrows or mouse directly from the help screen or the dashboard and execute it on the spot.

     keys         command
     P or I       manage inventory pack of the leader g or ,       grab item(s)
-    ESC          cancel aiming/open main menu
+    ESC          finish aiming/open main menu
     RET or INS   accept target/open dashboard
     SPACE        clear messages/display history
     S-TAB        cycle among all party members